ferds003/ferds003.github.io/_projects/2023 LBYMF3A&LBYMF4C.md

 ---
 layout: page
-title: Kinematic and Finite Element Analysis of a Laparscopic Gripper and Forceps
+title: Kinematic and finite element analysis of a laparscopic gripper and forceps
 description: The full computer-aided-design for a rudimentary laparscopic gripper for its gripper mechanism and stress loading under its forceps 🫳
 tags: mechatronics
 category: mechanical